Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 What Freedom Is Not

 Capitalism is not freedom.
 Capitalism is an economic system.
-Freedom is not defined simply by our ability to choose between Target and Walmart.
-These are not choices that define our freedoms.
-Freedom comes from having the opportunity and ability to choose neither and produce your own.
-In many areas of our society this is simply not allowed at all or is discouraged by interfering by-laws and other pieces of legislation that restrict our ability to produce for ourselves.
-In some areas such initiatives even carry certain social stigmas attached to them.
-In fact if we look at Walmart and Target specifically and remember all the ‘Mom & Pop’ organizations put out of business by Target and Walmart we see that we have even less choice in this area than our parents had.
-Not that it matters as such choices do not represent freedom.
+Freedom is not defined simply by our ability to choose between opposing retail outlets.
+Freedom comes from having the opportunity and ability to choose to produce our own.
+In many areas of our society this is simply not allowed at all or is discouraged by interfering by-laws and other pieces of legislation that restrict our ability to choose.

 How do you see it?